hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 We're good for 1,000 or so images/videos in a set of directory trees per slideshow, perhaps 5,000 max, although the number really is up to you.
-Recommend you estimate the duration as `num_pics_and_images * 3` (3 seconds per pic) although videos clip durations will affect estimate a fair bit.
+Recommend you estimate the duration as `num_pics_and_images * 3` (3 seconds per pic) although videos clip durations will affect any estimate a fair bit.

 Attempting `4k` resolutions requires really **huge** amounts of temporary disk space and **very long** encode times... _c'est la vie_.
 Testing shows `4k` slideshows of home pictures does not appear any better (and sometimes worse) than `1080p` on a TV.